finenife/esp32_mTLS_TLS1.3/README.md

       ssl_certificate_key /etc/ssl/private/intermediate/server.key.pem;
       ssl_client_certificate /etc/ssl/certs/intermediate/ca-chain.cert.pem;
 ```
-11. A SSL/TLS coniguration, SSL is used by nginx, but rest assured, it is TLs `Raspberrypi: /etc/nginx/snippets/ssl-params.conf`
+11. A SSL/TLS configuration, SSL is used by nginx, but rest assured, it is TLS v1.3 `Raspberrypi: /etc/nginx/snippets/ssl-params.conf`
     - This was taken from [cipherlist.eu](https://cipherlist.eu/)
     - This only allows TLS1.3 connections, and oly offers EECDH+AESGCM:EDH+AESGCM ciphers.
 ```